athomasoriginal/dotfiles/4coder/README.md

 **NOTE** The downside of symlinking is that each time you get a new version of 4Coder you will have to re-link your customization layer.

-## QuickStart - Developing Customization Layer
+## Developing Customization Layer

-This section will outline how I develop the customization layer.
+Guide for how to develop on this customization layer

 - All code changes are made in my `4coder` dir.
 - Test code changes by running `./buildsuper.sh custom_layer.cpp` from within `4coder` core dir
 - To see everything running run `./4ed` from within `4coder` core dir

-## QuickStart - Debuggin Customization Layer
+### Debugging Customization Layer

 - using vscode I setup tasks and debug line
 - open `4Coder` core app inside of vscode

-## Gotchas
+## 4Coder Gotchas

 - new syntax highlight requires updating 4coder.config also